Murders of William and Patricia Wycherley: Trial

-The Edwardses were put on trial at Nottingham Crown Court in 2014.
+Following a hearing in February 2014 during which they denied murder, a trial date starting 4 June was announced, and the Edwards appeared at Nottingham Crown Court.
 Susan pleaded guilty to the lesser crime of manslaughter, but denied murder.
 Christopher pleaded not guilty to the killings.
 The couple both pleaded guilty to two counts of interfering with the duties of a coroner and theft of a credit balance.

 Prosecutors argued that the crime was premeditated, and that Christopher had shot both Wycherleys with the intention of stealing their money.
 A jury found both Christopher and Susan guilty of murder in June 2014, rejecting Susan's claims of provocation.

-Both Christopher and Susan were convicted of murder, and sentenced to life imprisonment with a minimum term of 25 years.
+Both Christopher and Susan were sentenced to life imprisonment with a minimum term of 25 years.
 Susan applied for leave to appeal against her sentence in 2015, claiming that her father had sexually assaulted her and that the judge did not take this "provocation" into account.
-The Court of Appeal dismissed her application, with Lady Justice Rafferty stating that "the crown court judge was entitled to reach the conclusions she did when setting the minimum term".
+The Court of Appeal dismissed her application, with Lady Justice Rafferty stating that "the crown court judge was entitled to reach the conclusions she did when setting the minimum term."

 Media representation

+In 2020, Midlands-based journalist Andy Done-Johnson published a true crime book based on the case, A Garden of Bones: Blood Runs Thicker.
+Done-Johnson had covered the initial story for Mansfield's Chad newspaper.
 The case was the basis for a 2021 docudrama miniseries, Landscapers, directed by Will Sharpe.
 Christopher was played by David Thewlis and Susan by Olivia Colman.
-The series received positive reviews from viewers and critics, and has a "certified fresh" 98% status on Rotten Tomatoes.
+The series received positive reviews from viewers and critics, and has a 98% rating on Rotten Tomatoes.

-In 2021-2022 BBC Radio 4 broadcast a five-part documentary, "Bodies in the Garden: The Wycherley Murders".
+In 2021–2022 BBC Radio 4 broadcast a five-part documentary, "Bodies in the Garden: The Wycherley Murders", with a later update episode.